 After moving into their Frank Lloyd Wright-designed home in 1960, Dr. Paul Olfelt and his wife Helen bought only a few pieces of furniture.

 “Other than beds and nightstands, I think the only furniture my parents ever purchased were two swivel chairs in the living room,” said John Olfelt, an architect for 3M.
 “In the overall environment of the space, Wright’s furniture is an integral part.”

-As the architectural world celebrates the 150th anniversary of Wright’s birth, the Olfelt House, located near downtown Minneapolis, is for sale, currently listed at $1.3 million through Coldwell Banker Burnet's Berg Larsen Group.
+The architectural world celebrated the 150th anniversary of Wright’s birth in 2017, meanwhile, the Olfelt House, located near downtown Minneapolis, was for sale, listed at $1.3 million through Coldwell Banker Burnet's Berg Larsen Group.

 In signature Wright style, the uncluttered residence features both built-in and freestanding furnishings that contribute to the artistic unity of the home.

 “Wright designed all the built-in furnishings, which was most everything: desks and their drawers in all the bedrooms and living room, chairs, lighting, book shelves, dressers (in closets) and the dining room tables, chairs, dining room pendant, living room chairs, an integrated sofa and stools, and kitchen table and stools.”

 Olfelt admired both the form and the function of Wright’s furnishings in his parents’ home.

 “All were reasonably comfortable, but with straight backs, the chairs made you sit up straighter.
 The chairs had 90-degree backs and therefore were more formal,” he said.

 “The long living room sofa was originally designed to have a back 90 degrees off the seat, but was changed to have about a five to ten degree offset from the 90, to be more comfortable.
 This change was done through the Taliesin apprentice and contractor.”